Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Introduction

 \section{Introduction}

 Advances in ultrafast light sources have enabled controlled access to nonequilibrium states of quantum materials \cite{basov_towards_2017, de_la_torre_colloquium_2021}.
-Groundbreaking discoveries in the field range from light-induced magnetism \cite{radu_transient_2011, disa_polarizing_2020, wang_light-induced_2022} and ferroelectricity \cite{nova_metastable_2019, li_terahertz_2019} via charge-density wave order and superconductivity \cite{kogar_light-induced_2020, wandel_enhanced_2022}, \cite{fausti_light-induced_2011, mitrano_possible_2016, buzzi_phase_2021,rowe_resonant_2023} to topological states of matter \cite{wang_observation_2013,mciver_light-induced_2020}.
+Groundbreaking discoveries in the field range from light-induced magnetism \cite{radu_transient_2011, disa_polarizing_2020, wang_light-induced_2022} and ferroelectricity \cite{nova_metastable_2019, li_terahertz_2019} via charge-density wave order and superconductivity \cite{kogar_light-induced_2020, wandel_enhanced_2022}, \cite{fausti_light-induced_2011, mitrano_possible_2016, buzzi_photomolecular_2020,rowe_resonant_2023} to topological states of matter \cite{wang_observation_2013,mciver_light-induced_2020}.

-Specifically, the paradigm of the Floquet topological insulator \cite{oka_photovoltaic_2009,lindner_floquet_2011,kitagawa_transport_2011,rudner_anomalous_2013,perez-piskunow_floquet_2014,usaj_irradiated_2014,perez-piskunow_hierarchy_2015,oka_floquet_2019,rudner_band_2020} has spurred much experimental interest.
+Specifically, the paradigm of the Floquet topological insulator \cite{lopez-rodriguez_analytic_2008, oka_photovoltaic_2009,lindner_floquet_2011,kitagawa_transport_2011,rudner_anomalous_2013,perez-piskunow_floquet_2014,usaj_irradiated_2014,perez-piskunow_hierarchy_2015,oka_floquet_2019,rudner_band_2020} has spurred much experimental interest.
 The key idea is that periodically driven Dirac fermions can acquire a dynamical mass term that opens a gap and drives a topological phase transition.
 First experimentally implemented in photonic \cite{rechtsman_photonic_2013} and cold-atom \cite{jotzu_experimental_2014} platforms, the experimental verification in quantum materials is much more challenging due to issues of heating, dissipation, and the lack of straightforward probing techniques \cite{aeschlimann_survival_2021}.
-Sub-picosecond ultrafast transport was finally used to provide evidence for the light-induced anomalous Hall effect \cite{mciver_light-induced_2020}.
-However, the theoretical interpretation of the data turned out to be challenging \cite{sato_microscopic_2019, nuske_floquet_2020}.
+Sub-picosecond ultrafast transport has provided evidence for a light-induced anomalous Hall response \cite{mciver_light-induced_2020}.
+However, a microscopic interpretation of the measured signal is subtle and has triggered extensive theoretical discussion \cite{sato_microscopic_2019, nuske_floquet_2020}.
+In related work, photoinduced currents were interpreted within a Floquet-topological-insulator scenario, with theory playing an essential role in relating the measured current response to the light-induced Berry curvature \cite{lesko_optical_2025}.
+Complementary efforts target the continuous-wave, steady-state regime, including transport measurements\cite{liu_signatures_2025} and tunneling studies of Floquet--Andreev states in graphene Josephson junctions \cite{park_steady_2022}.